-Home for the first seven years of her life was Barong, a small island in the middle of the Mekong River, in a district of Kandal province, east of Phnom Penh.
-During rainy season, the island is completely flooded and only accessible by boat.
+Home for the first seven years of her life was Barong, a small island in the middle of the Mekong River, in a district of Kandal province, east of Phnom Penh, which completely floods during the rainy season and is only accessible by boat.

 While she did attend school, Hoarng would often be absent to look after her younger sister and help her sick mum, who sold snacks .
 When Hoarng was five, her mother died.

 Hoarng was among several children who left the island in March 2006 after Scott Neeson, CCF Founder and Executive Director, visited to meet the parents of two sisters he had encountered living and working on the garbage dump in Phnom Penh.

 It was a big adventure for Hoarng who had never left the island before.